• Home

 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

-- This is a sneaky way to strengthen hand muscles.
-Kids love to punch paper, and they won’t realize they are worki
+• This is a sneaky way to strengthen hand muscles.
+Children love to punch paper, and they won’t realize they are working on their skills.

 It’s important to work on your child’s fine motor skills.
 Children who don’t have strong fine motor skills in kindergarten end up getting frustrated and falling behind while attempting to keep up with kindergarten work.

 I took on the task of trying to make my gorilla a little more graceful, so I brought out some of my fine motor baskets from when I taught kindergarten.
-Jacob and I started tracing shapes, playing with play-doh more, and drawing almost daily.
+We started tracing shapes, playing with play-doh more, and drawing almost daily.
 I saw an improvement in his ability to control his marker.
 We still have a ways to go, but it’s a start!

 Want More?